 The other side of the coin is the usage of Bitcoin; as per investors, overusage might end up creating the largest bubble in modern history for central banks and global financial systems.
 The popularization of Bitcoin may lead to a complete restructuring of the financial system and nations maybe susceptible to serious economic/social risks.
 Take the case of Silk Road, an online black market for the sale of illegal drugs founded by Ross Ulbricht.
 Before the Fed shut the website, Ulbricht had amassed Bitcoins worth $28 million.
 From a financial standpoint, let’s take the example of any agency/bank that facilitates international remittance (money sent home by workers living abroad).
 At present, Western Union charges ~$5 to wire up to $20 in the US.
 With Bitcoins, workers will be able to literally email money for a fraction of the cost (and much faster).
 What this indicates for financial institutions is a major shift in their current go-to-market strategies.

-The legality of such currencies has been debatable from country to country.
+go to site The legality of such currencies has been debatable from country to country.
 While some countries have explicitly allowed their use and trade, others have banned or restricted it.

 The rate of adoption of Bitcoins is on the rise, but its future remains with those who are “technologically sound” or with a niche segment of any society.
 As per a 2015 PwC survey, 83% respondents were slightly/not at all familiar with cryptocurrencies.
 Food for thought: There are over 3 billion Internet users worldwide, and as per the Cambridge Center for Alternative Finance, there are approx. 3 million cryptocurrency users at present – talk about a staggering growth potential!